duraki/notes/content/posts/wfm/works_for_me.md

 name: "Halis Duraki"
 occupation: "Security Researcher, Reverse Engineer"
 location:
-  "Sarajevo, Bosnia-Herzegovina 🇧🇦"
+  "71k Sarajevo, Bosnia-Herz 🇧🇦, Europe, Milky Way Galaxy"

   # you can set it to LinkedIn, Twitter etc.
-link: "https://twitter.com/in/duraki" # can be any HTTP(s) URL
+link: "https://linkedin.com/in/duraki" # can be any HTTP(s) URL
 link_text:
   "/in/duraki" # "/in/duraki" for LinkedIn